Why is Scotland a prime rocket launch site?

 Like their names suggest, horizontal launch sites fire rockets at a gradual angle - similar to what you would see at an airport.

-Prestwick Airport, for example, is on the cusp of applying for a licence to carry out horizontal space launches from its 2,986-metre concrete case runway.
+Prestwick Airport, for example, has sought interest from companies in carrying out horizontal space launches from its 2,986-metre concrete case runway.

 The airport also cites its "coastal take-offs, favourable weather conditions and excellent transport connections" among the factors which make it an ideal launch spot.

-Similarly, Cornwall is also expected to have a horizontal spaceport operational by 2021.
+Similarly, Cornwall is also expected to have a horizontal space port operational by 2021.

 A vertical launch pad, as the name suggests, is one which enables rockets to be fired directly upwards into space.